nonkloq/mazeharvest/README.md

 ### Install MazeHarvest Environment

-To install the MazeHarvest environment, follow these steps:
+To install only the MazeHarvest environment, follow these steps:

 1. **Clone the Repository**:
    ```bash